five things the founder of #reclaimthebindi needs you to know

 A culture isn't in style some of the time and out of style the rest.

-Big Festivals, where cultural appropriation is especially rampant, can do something to help.
+Big festivals, where cultural appropriation is especially rampant, can do something to help.

 "Festivals could enforce policies that regulate what culturally sensitive items attendees are able to wear.
-The Bass Coast Festival in Canada has chosen to ban Native American headdresses so it's definitely possible to prevent appropriation.
+The Bass Coast Festival in Canada has chosen to ban Native American headdresses, so it's definitely possible to prevent appropriation.
 If Coachella, for example, could ban people from wearing bindis, warbonnets, and other culturally significant items, or even be committed to raising awareness about the issue, the issue of appropriation would definitely be alleviated."

 The campaign is all about empowerment for South-Asian women.

 "We are able to share our stories and people are finally starting to listen.
-The stories of harassment based on cultural identity are sometimes kept under wraps because people think that they and their experiences are unimportant.
+The stories of harassment based on cultural identity are sometimes kept under wraps because people think that their experiences are unimportant.
 The campaign is a way for South Asians to show pride in their culture, and relate why cultural appropriation is so harmful and disrespectful to their experiences as a South Asian.
 And not just women are participating, all genders can wear the bindi!
 I'm so glad that people finally feel that they have a voice and a safe platform to speak on this!"

 Stay educated and keep up with #reclaimthebindi.